Nishapur: Ilkhanate and Timurid reign

 Tomb of Attar of Nishapur was built during the Timurid era (Built by the order of Ali-Shir Nava'i).
 Mausoleum of Attar of Nishapur is in the southern part of the city of Nishapur.
 Attar has had a profound influence on Sufism and Persian literature.

-After the fall of Nishapur in 1221 by the Mongols, the structures of the city were weakened and the agricultural output of the city was reduced.
-Mahmud Ghazan and Abu Sa'id Bahadur Khan tried to make the city flourish again and the city's population grew once more and some of the villages around the city were improved and rebuilt.
+After the fall of Nishapur to the Mongols in 1221, the city's structures were weakened, and its agricultural output declined.
+Mahmud Ghazan and Abu Sa'id Bahadur Khan tried to make the city flourish again, and the city's population grew once more, and some of the villages around the city were improved and rebuilt.
 Hamdallah Mustawfi had visited the city of Nishapur in the Year 1339 or 1340.
 During this era, the ambassador of Henry III of Castile, Ruy González de Clavijo reached Nishapur and according to him, Nishapur had become a highly productive agricultural center with 40 non-stop working mills along the Abe Bostan (Mir Ab River of Nishapur).
 The current position of the city was formed during this era and on the North West of the older position of the city which is now home to the Mausoleum of Attar of Nishapur and Shadiyakh Archeological Site and other remains of the old position of the city (the old position of the city is also now a protected archeological site by law though it is endangered).
-Mausoleum of Attar of Nishapur and the Jame mosque of Nishapur (congregational mosque of the city) are among the examples of the buildings built during this era in Nishapur.
-Many poets, scholars, and renowned historical figures of the city and the wider region of Abarshahr (one of the main four regions of Greater Khorasan with the city capitals of Nishapur, Merv, Herat, and Balkh) were also born in this period.
+The Mausoleum of Attar of Nishapur and the Jameh Mosque of Nishapur (congregational mosque of the city) are among the buildings built during this era in Nishapur.
+Many poets, scholars, and renowned historical figures of the city and the wider region of Abarshahr (one of the four main regions of Khorasan, with the city capitals of Nishapur, Merv, Herat, and Balkh) were also born in this period.